-- Of those graduates in work, 74% were in professional-level employment - a higher proportion than those who left university the year before.
+- Of those graduates in work, 75% were in professional-level employment.

 - Business and administrative studies